wkumari/draft-kh-dnsop-7706bis/README.md

    [ Make the use cases explicit.
-Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS against them is a reason some people would use the mechanisms here. ]
+Be clearer that a real use case is folks who are worried that root server unavailabilty due to DDoS against them is a reason some people would use the mechanisms here.
+   ]

-   [ Describe how slaving the root zone from root zone servers does not actually remove the reliance on the root servers being available. ]
+   [ Describe how slaving the root zone from root zone servers does not fully remove the reliance on the root servers being available.  ]

    [ Refresh list of where one can get copies of the root zone. ]